Skip to content

 Common Misconceptions

-In order to obtain a fine art policy you will need to:
+To obtain a fine art policy you will need to:

-• Create an itemized valued inventory that will have to be constantly up-dated and endorsed on the policy – FALSE
+• Create an itemized valued inventory that will have to be constantly updated and endorsed on the policy – FALSE

 • Coverage is blanket and does not require an itemized valued inventory.